 The label would display a highly visible “Environmental Impact Score,” providing consumers with an insight into the carbon footprint and sustainability of each item they pick up, helping them in deciding which products to buy.

-Although government action on the basis of this data is likely to be a long time coming, small and medium enterprises (SMEs) and restaurants now have the power to make immediate change.
+Although government action on the basis of this data could take time, small and medium enterprises (SMEs) and restaurants now have the power to make immediate change.
 Some catering groups have already begun using the Oxford algorithm in their kitchens, developing better-informed purchasing patterns and menu curation, making conscious decisions for local and national benefit, and also making progress towards their net zero emissions targets.

 Furthermore, when combined with NutriScore, the study’s data also reveals that nutritious products are often more environmentally sustainable, promoting food choices that are both healthy and eco-friendly.